 Day 06: - Trek to Kyanjin Gompa (3870m/12697ft): walking distance 2-3 hours, 460m ascent - 6.8 km

 The trail winds through the village and climbs a ridge topped by a large chorten.
 It then climbs gradually past an impressive mani wall, crossing a stream to the small village of Mundu (3442m).
 After crossing several small streams with wooden cantilever bridges and moraines, you can finally see the monastery of Kyanjin Gompa and the dramatic icefall flowing from the peaks of Langtang Lirung and Kimshung.
-The surroundings are interesting also because of the famous Government operated Cheese factory.
-We have chance to test cheese and curd by Yak milk, it is remarkable of this place.
+The surroundings are attractive also because of the famous Government operated cheese factory.
+We have the chance to test cheese and curd by Yak milk; it is remarkable in this place.
 After having lunch, we can explore the area with abundant panoramic views of Langtang Lirung (7246m), Genjempol, Kyangjin RI (4750m.), Tsergo RI (5000m.), Ganja la (5160m.), Langshisa- Ri (6427m.), Dorje Lhakpa (6430m.), Naya Kang (5844m.), Yala peak (5500m).